-The Statements of Net Position present assets, deferred outflows of resources, liabilities, deferred inflows of resources and net position as of December 31, 2022 and 2021.
-The Statements of Revenues, Expenses, and Changes in Net Position present the operating results for the years 2022 and 2021.
-The Statements of Cash Flows present the sources and uses of cash and cash equivalents for the years 2022 and 2021.
-The Statements of Fiduciary Net Position present the financial resources available for other postemployment benefits as of December 31, 2022 and 2021.
-The Statements of Changes in Fiduciary Net Position present the additions, deductions and changes in net position restricted for other postemployment benefits as of December 31, 2022 and 2021.
-The Notes to Financial Statements are an integral part of the basic Financial Statements and contain information for a more complete understanding of the financial position as of December 31, 2022 and 2021, and the results of operations for the years 2022 and 2021.
+The Statements of Net Position present assets, deferred outflows of resources, liabilities, deferred inflows of resources and net position as of December 31, 2023 and 2022.
+The Statements of Revenues, Expenses, and Changes in Net Position present the operating results for the years 2023 and 2022.
+The Statements of Cash Flows present the sources and uses of cash and cash equivalents for the years 2023 and 2022.
+The Statements of Fiduciary Net Position present the financial resources available for other postemployment benefits ("OPEB") as of December 31, 2023 and 2022.
+The Statements of Changes in Fiduciary Net Position present the additions, deductions and changes in net position restricted for OPEB as of December 31, 2023 and 2022.
+The Notes to Financial Statements are an integral part of the basic Financial Statements and contain information for a more complete understanding of the financial position as of December 31, 2023 and 2022, and the results of operations for the years 2023 and 2022.
 The Required Supplementary Information include unaudited information required to accompany the Financial Statements.